Ian Reddington: Television

 Reddington's earliest television appearances were in Sharon and Elsie (1984), Doug Lucie's Hard Feelings in Play for Today (1984), Three Up, Two Down (1986) and Casualty (1987).
 In 1989, he was voted Best Villain of the 25th anniversary season by Doctor Who Magazine readers for his portrayal of the Chief Clown in the serial The Greatest Show in the Galaxy, which starred Sylvester McCoy as the Seventh Doctor.
 In 2015, author Cameron K. McEwan described it as "a superb performance and, still to this day, one of Who's finest villains".
 Reddington reprised this role for the Big Finish audio drama The Psychic Circus in 2020.

 Between 1992 and 1994, he had a recurring role as Richard Cole (aka Tricky Dicky) in EastEnders.
 He later became one of only two actors to portray a major role in the UK's two biggest soap operas (the other being Michelle Collins) after his portrayal of Vernon Tomlin, the hapless drummer, in Coronation Street from 2005 until 2008.

-His many other television appearances have included episodes of The Bill, Boon, Holby City, Benidorm, Doctors, Peak Practice, Playing the Field, Robin Hood, Inspector Morse and Cadfael, The Sculptress, The Queen's Nose, Jane Hall and Yellow Thread Street and memorably as Tommy the council worker in Shameless, Being April and his own children's series Snap.
+His many other television appearances have included episodes of The Bill, Boon, Holby City, Benidorm, Doctors, Peak Practice, Playing the Field, Robin Hood, Inspector Morse and Cadfael, The Sculptress, The Queen's Nose, Jane Hall, and Yellow Thread Street and memorably as Tommy the council worker in Shameless, Snap, and Being April.

-In 2017, he appeared in the BBC series Father Brown as Samuel Jacobs in the fifth-season episode "The Penitent Man", and played Harry Tomkins in the third season of Outlander.
+In 2017, he appeared in the BBC series Father Brown, as Samuel Jacobs in the fifth-season episode "The Penitent Man", and played Harry Tomkins in the third season of Outlander.
 In December 2021, alongside son Tyler Reddington, he portrayed the role of Frankie Clitheroe in Doctors.